-ECDIS terminology used in these standards is defined in the IHO S-32 "IHO Hydrographic Dictionary", Appendix 1 "ECDIS-Terminology".
+ECDIS terminology used in these Specifications is defined in the IHO S-32 "IHO Hydrographic Dictionary", Appendix 1, "Glossary of ECDIS-related Terms."

 1.1.3 Historical Background

 In 1986 the North Sea Hydrographic Commission completed a study on the consequences of the development of Electronic Chart Display and Information Systems (ECDIS) for Hydrographic Offices (HOs).
 Its conclusions included: